mmandelb2201/finance-bot/DESIGN.md

 An important business requirement for the bot must be keeping user financial information secure.
-In order to uphold the confidentiality, integrity, and availability of user data, the team will

-use Amazon security services such as Amazon Key Management service (data encryption service).
-Also, AWS provides data protection guidelines for each web service provided
+In order to uphold the confidentiality, integrity, and availability of user data, the team will use Amazon security services such as Amazon Key Management service (data encryption service).
+Also, AWS provides data protection guidelines for each web service provided.